Desakota

-Desakota is a term used in urban geography used to describe areas in the extended surroundings of large cities, in which urban and agricultural forms of land use and settlement coexist and are intensively intermingled.
+Desakota is a term used in urban geography to describe areas in the extended surroundings of large cities, in which urban and agricultural forms of land use and settlement coexist and are intensively intermingled.

 Etymology

 The term was coined by the urban researcher Terry McGee of the University of British Columbia around 1990.
 It comes from Indonesian desa "village" and kota "city".

 Desakota areas typically occur in Asia, especially South East Asia.
 Examples can be found in the urbanised regions of Java, the densely populated, delta-shaped areas on the peripheries of the Jakarta agglomeration ("Jabodetabek"), but also the extended metropolitan regions of Bangkok or Manila.
-Outside South East Asia, areas with comparable features have been described in mainland China, India, Japan, Taiwan, and South Korea.
+Outside South East Asia, areas with comparable features have been described in mainland China, India, Nepal, Japan, Taiwan, and South Korea.